MarcoThies/urbook/README.md

 Currently, the individual AIs must be operated separately, and the generated content must be manually combined.
 There is high market potential in optimizing this process and offering it as a SaaS or "Children's Book Generation as a Service" on the internet.

-In the first step we will develop an MVP for this use case to ensure the basic feasibility.
-The MVP also lays the foundation for demonstrating the potential of such a service to potential customers.

 ## Support
-For support and questions email us at admin@urbook.com
+For support and questions send me an Email via thies(at)consultt.net

 ## Roadmap
 After the MVP we plan to further develop the software into a proper commercial service.